 Abstract

 Dipeptidyl peptidase 4 (DPP4) inhibitors are oral antidiabetic drugs approved to manage type 2 diabetes mellitus.
-Saxagliptin is a substrate of CYP3A4/5 enzymes while other DPP4 inhibitors such as Sitagliptin, Linagliptin, Gemigliptin and Teneligliptin are weak substrates of CYP3A4.
-DPP4 inhibitors have also been identified as the substrates of P-gp.
+Saxagliptin is a substrate of CYP3A4/5 enzymes while other DPP4 inhibitors such as sitagliptin, linagliptin, gemigliptin and teneligliptin are weak substrates of CYP3A4.
+DPP4 inhibitors have also been identified as substrates of P-gp.
 Hence, the drugs inhibiting or inducing CYP3A4/5 enzymes and/or P-gp can alter the pharmacokinetics of DPP4 inhibitors.
 This review is aimed to identify the drugs interacting with DPP4 inhibitors.
-The plasma concentrations of Saxagliptin has been reported to be increased significantly by the concomitant administration of Ketoconazole or Diltiazem while no significant interactions between various DPP4 inhibitors and drugs like Warfarin, Digoxin or Cyclosporine have been identified.
+The plasma concentrations of saxagliptin have been reported to be increased significantly by the concomitant administration of ketoconazole or diltiazem while no significant interactions between various DPP4 inhibitors and drugs like warfarin, digoxin or cyclosporine have been identified.

 Key words: Drug interactions; Sitagliptin; Saxagliptin; Linagliptin; Gemigliptin; Teneligliptin; Vildagliptin; Anagliptin; CYP3A4; P-gp efflux pump